iambhvsh/sparkvite/README.md

-# ⚡ Spark
+# ⚡ SparkVite

-Spark is a modern template designed to ignite your development workflow with Vite and Tailwind CSS.
+SparkVite is a modern template designed to ignite your development workflow with Vite and Tailwind CSS.
 It offers a streamlined setup for fast, optimized builds and an efficient development experience, helping you create stunning web applications with ease.

 Follow the instructions below to get started.